Slach/clickhouse-timeline/README.md

 ### Generate Flamegraphs for Query IDs

+Use `:heatmap` or `:flamegraph` TUI commands.

-Create flamegraphs for the slowest queries:
+Create flamegraphs for the slowest queries with SQL:

 ```bash
 clickhouse-client -q "